cjmlgrto/mlgrto.com/_posts/2014/2014-01-16-visiting-vietnam.md

 ![](/uploads/blog/2014/2014-01-16-visiting-vietnam/hanoi.jpg)

 On the third day, departing Hanoi was one of the first of our woes, until we flew again.
-Unlike the domesticated, well-kept carriages we were so used to traverse with, our humble little plane was indeed, a humble, little plane.
+Unlike the domesticated, well-kept carriages we were so used to traversing with, our humble little plane was indeed, a humble, little plane.
 Take-off was a rickety stage show of shaking chairs, and rattling glass windows, and our landing was an encore plus a few ballet-dancing luggages.
 The flight however, was rather blissful — being not so high up over the clouds, merely soaring over the deep green fields of Vietnam, it truly was _flying_.

 Our destination was a little province just shy of the border between northern Vietnam and Cambodia.
 Dien Bien Phu — apparently the last battleground between the French and the country’s ethnics, of which its isolated, little museum featured a bomb crater the size of the plane we just flew in.
 But that’s not what we were there for, in the week that will come — something far more, with that of a much greater impact.